 We have a range of visitors into school, including Budehaven Leisure Centre staff who organise special sports sessions including Mini Olympics and visits from a variety of drama and art-based groups to run special workshops with the children.

-At present we have 80 children arranged in three classes – Class 1 (Reception and Year 1), Class 2 (Years 2 and 3), Class 3 (Years 4, 5 and 6) as well as the children in our onsite Pre-School who work closely with our Foundation stage children.
+At present we have 78 children arranged in four classes – Class 1 (Reception, Year 1 & Year 2), Class 2 (Years 3 & 4), Class 3 (Years 5 and 6) and our Nursery, who work closely with our Foundation stage children.